 The POWs made their way north from Mariveles.
 The first five miles of the march were uphill.
 At one point, the members of the company had to run past Japanese artillery firing on Corregidor.
 They received little water and little food.
 When they reached San Fernando, they were put into a bull pen.
 In one corner of the bull pen was a trench the POWs were suppose to use as a washroom.
 The surface of the trench was alive with maggots.
 How long they remained in the bull pen is not known.

 The Japanese ordered the POWs to form ranks.
 They were marched to the train stationed and packed into small wooden boxcars used to haul sugarcane.
 Each car could hold forty men or eight horses.
 The Japanese packed 100 POWs into each car.
 Those who died remained standing since there was no place for them to fall.
 At Capas, the living left the cars and the dead fell to the floors.

 In early July 1943, Wallace's name appeared on a list of POWs who were beginning sent to Japan.
 The POWs were taken by truck to Manila and disembarked at Pier 7.
 They were boarded on the Clyde Maru and sailed on July 23rd.
 The ship arrived at Santa Cruz, Zambeles, Philippines, the same day.
 There, it was loaded with manganese ore.
 It remained in port for three days before sailing on July 26th.
 During this part of the voyage the Japanese allowed 100 POWs, at a time, to be on deck from 6:00 A.M. until 4:00 P.M.
-The ship arrived at Takao, Formosa, on July 28th.
+The ship arrived at Takao, Formosa, on July 28.

-Wallace and his wife moved to Washington State and became the parents of five daughters and a son.
+After being discharged from the Army, Wallace and his wife moved to Washington State and became the parents of five daughters and a son.
 The couple later returned to Oklahoma.